-Shri Raghavacheri: The arguments about the tempter and the tempted etc., are beside the point, as I have already submitted.
+Shri Raghavachari: The arguments about the tempter and the tempted etc., are beside the point, as I have already submitted.
 In the scheme of the Indian Penal Code, this offence is one of rape.
-Therefore, the question "No distinction should be made between a boy and a girl", does not arise to my mind.
+Therefore, the question "No distinction should be made bet11 DECEMBER 1952 ween a boy and a girl", does not arise to my mind.